The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-0-semantics/semantics-lecture-notes.md

 #### HTML Tags
 HTML tags are pieces of HTML code that create either structure or content on a website.
 They all have a name and are written using angle brackets (`<>`).

 Most HTML tags have an _opening_ and a _closing_ tag with content or other HTML tags nested inside.
-For example, a paragraph tag looks like this:
+For example, a paragraph element with text content looks like this:

 ```html
 <p>This is shown as text</p>